ssamal12/cse15l-lab-reports/LabReport5.md

 ```

-The full command line (or lines) you ran to trigger the bug
+The full command line (or lines) you ran to trigger the bug:

 `bash test.sh`

-A description of what to edit to fix the bug
+A description of what to edit to fix the bug:

 You go into the ListExamples.java file through vim, and on the index1 loop, you add index1 += 1, so that it increments for the loop to end.
 Hence you change this:
 ```